-The drama strand Play for Today ran on the BBC between 1970 and 1984.
+Play for Today ran on the BBC between 1970 and 1984.
 Over the years, more than 300 different television plays were broadcast, in around two dozen outings each year.
-The series featured some of the era’s foremost writers, actors and directors.
+The drama strand featured some of the era’s foremost writers, actors and directors.
 Many of the plays were award winners and are fondly remembered.

 I didn’t watch all of them (I was busy being a teenager for many of those years, and had more important things to do than sit on the sofa and absorb some Culture) but I do recall some of them vividly.